Monica Lent published

 It's because my article about being a junior developer has a bunch of external links to it.
 These are called "backlinks".

-Whether you're an indie hacker trying to get organic traffic to your SaaS, info product, or service, or a developer trying to get visitors or freelance clients on your tech blog, this article will put you on the path to do just that.
+Whether you're a founder or creator trying to get organic traffic to your startup, SaaS, info product, or service, or a developer trying to get visitors or freelance clients on your tech blog, this article will put you on the path to do just that.

 You are about to learn how to build these coveted backlinks to your blog or website, why they are so important for SEO, how to figure out which websites and pages offer links that actually help you rank, and 17 specific strategies for building them that work.